moralesresearch/kernel/README.md

 # Sun Kernel v2.2.0-SE
-Sun Kernel is a proprietary kernel in development  for Sun/OS and will soon support all Arch distros (that are based around Arch)
+Sun Kernel is a proprietary kernel for Sun/OS and based on SELinux for security and kernel hardening